RE FX vs. Groups;

-Until then I had never heard the term “effects track” on a mixer.
-And at the time I think you had to first create an effects track and then go back and insert an effect yourself.
-It’s since been refined and I’ve long since submitted to the design.
+Until Cubase SX I had never heard the term “effects track”.
+And at the time I think you had to first create an effects “track” and then go back and insert an effect yourself.
+It’s since been refined so the effect is chosen, inserted and labeled when you create the track.
+I’ve long since submitted to the design.